BDC Hamburger Icon

 Conducting the survey

-An employee engagement survey will tell you how valued your employees feel at work, and how connected they feel with their job and organization.
+An employee engagement survey will tell you how valued your employees feel at work and how connected they feel with their job and organization.
 Employee engagement survey questions revolve around topics that can impact engagement, such as leadership, enablement, alignment and development.

 Employees can use a Likert scale to rank the degree to which they agree with statements like “I rarely think about looking for a job at another company” and “I have access to the things I need to do my job well.”
-You may also want to include some free-text questions that give your employees the chance to elaborate on what is or isn’t working.
+You may also want to include some free-text questions that give respondents the chance to elaborate on what is or isn’t working.

 Acting on the survey results